The Quest for the Best Beaches in Sardinia

 Isola dei Gabbiani, Porto Cervo

 Isola dei Gabbiani—also known as “Island of Seagulls”—is a small island located just off the coast near Porto Cervo.
-This secluded spot is only accessible by boat, but it’s worth the effort to get there.
+This secluded spot is only beach accessible by boat, but it’s worth the effort to get there.
 The island’s clear azure waters are perfect for swimming, and you can also find some great spots for snorkeling among the rocks.
 Don’t forget to bring your camera—the views from Isola dei Gabbiani are truly breathtaking.

 Cala Goloritze, Baunei

-Cala Goloritze is one of Sardinia’s most picturesque beaches—and it’s also one of the most difficult to reach.
+Cala Goloritze is one of the most picturesque Sardinia beaches—and it’s also one of the most difficult to reach.
 The beach is only accessible by foot or by boat, but the effort is definitely worth it.
 Cala Goloritze is surrounded by dramatic cliffs, and the clear turquoise water make it a perfect spot for swimming and snorkeling.
 Keep your eyes peeled for dolphins—they often swim close to shore here.

 Capriccioli Beach, Arzachena